Musgrave Harbour: Religion

 The earliest people in Musgrave Harbour were of the Church of England; however, settlers from Bonavista introduced Methodism to Musgrave Harbour.
 A Wesleyan school opened in 1853, it was closed in 1862 and then reopened in 1865 by John Wheeler.
 A full-time minister was appointed to Musgrave Harbour in 1874.
 Doting Cove, Ragged Harbour, and Musgrave Harbour had a combined population of more than 500 by 1884, and almost all were Methodist.
 The first resident minister in Musgrave Harbour was the Rev. Henry Lewis, and the 1874 church was the first Methodist church in the Greenspond circuit.
 The Salvation Army came to Musgrave Harbour in the 1890s and by 1930 made up the majority of the population.

 Attractions

-The local park is named after Sir Frederick Banting, and also has an interpretation center dedicated to Dr. Banting and the crash.
+The local park is named after Sir Frederick Banting, and also has an interpretation centre dedicated to Dr. Banting and the crash.
 The wreckage of the plane was airlifted to the park in 1990.

-St. Luke's United Church is a sightworthy church in the center of Musgrave Harbour.
+St. Luke's United Church is a sightworthy church in the centre of Musgrave Harbour.
 The War Memorial in front of the post office is worth a look as well.

 Important early architect William Tuff Whiteway came from Musgrave Harbour.